boscoh/jolecule/readme.md

 _On the command line_, you can put `jolecule.py` on the path, and then:

     jolecule.py 1abc.pdb

+## Visual/GUI Design

+`jolecule` optimizes a simple but rich interface that focuses on stereochemistry.
+The focus is on Richardson ribbons that join with sidechains correctly.
+Ligands are rendered as balls-and-sticks to allow the stereochemistry to be seen clearly.
+As well arrows are used indicate directionality on both protein and DNA chains.

 ## Views and Animated Slideshows